William Melchert-Dinkel: Mark Drybrough; England

-Melchert-Dinkel was convicted in relation to the suicide of Mark Drybrough, a 32-year-old British IT technician who, in the wake of suffering from a nervous breakdown and depression, hanged himself in his home in Coventry, Warwickshire, England, in July 2005, after allegedly chatting for two months with someone allegedly using the aliases Falcongirl and Li Dao.
+Melchert-Dinkel was convicted in relation to the suicide of Mark Drybrough, a 32-year-old British IT technician who, in the wake of suffering from a nervous breakdown and depression, hanged himself in his home in Coventry, Warwickshire, England, in July 2005.
+He had been chatting for two months with someone using the aliases Falcongirl and Li Dao.
 Melchert-Dinkel was charged with counseling Drybrough on how to kill himself.

 Nadia Kajouji; Canada

 Melchert-Dinkel was also convicted in relation to the suicide of 18-year-old Nadia Kajouji, who became depressed after leaving home to begin studies at Carleton University in Ottawa, Ontario, Canada.
 She jumped from a bridge and was found drowned in the Rideau River in April 2008.
 Kajouji had conversed online with someone posing as a young woman–now known to be Melchert-Dinkel–who suggested that she hang herself, gave her detailed instructions how to do it, and told her to capture her final moments with a webcam so (s)he and others could watch as part of a joint suicide pact.
 Police in St. Paul, Minnesota, said they confirmed that she "had been conversing with Melchert-Dinkel online just prior to her disappearance", including on the day of her suicide.

-The Ottawa Police Service decided not to charge Melchert-Dinkel under Canada's assisted suicide law.

 Investigations

-In November 2006, Celia Blay, a retired British schoolteacher living in Maiden Bradley, Wiltshire, received word from a teenaged friend in South America that she had entered a suicide pact with a young nurse.
+In November 2006, Celia Blay, a retired British schoolteacher living in Maiden Bradley, Wiltshire, England received word from a teenaged friend in South America that she had entered a suicide pact with a young nurse.
 Blay investigated Melchert-Dinkel's "Li Dao" identity, and discovered that he had previously agreed to earlier suicide pacts.
 She successfully convinced the girl to break the pact four hours before the planned suicide.
 Throughout the following year, Blay posted warnings about "Li Dao" on other chat websites.
 She also discovered Melchert-Dinkel's "Falcongirl" and "Cami D" identities, and talked to users who entered other pacts in which he arranged to have attempted victims die in front of their webcams.
 After months of collecting evidence about Melchert-Dinkel's activities, Blay approached the local police.
 They opted not to investigate.

 In January 2008—around the time Melchert-Dinkel was corresponding with Kajouji—Blay and a friend, Kat Lowe, set up a sting to catch "Cami D" in the act of attempting a suicide pact.
 It was during this correspondence that Melchert-Dinkel described seeing a man from Birmingham, thought to be Drybrough, hang himself on his webcam.
 Lowe and Blay gained Melchert-Dinkel's trust and found information that traced him back to his IP address and residence in Minnesota.
 In a stroke of luck, they also saw Melchert-Dinkel through a webcam feed, posing as "Cami D".
 Blay submitted an affidavit on the matter to the Federal Bureau of Investigation, but received no response.
 However, the Saint Paul Police Department and the Minnesota Internet Crimes Against Children Task Force agreed to take the case.